xurger/FIIT_BIT_2024-25/C#/README.md

 Folder containing files of the cross-process injector.

 # `LoadDemo`
-Folder containing files of basic `Hello, World!` application to demonstrate assembly loading.
+Folder containing files of the basic `Hello, World!` application to demonstrate assembly loading.